cristiklein/simpy/docs/topical_guides/porting_from_simpy2.rst

 a real-time simulation or something else (depending on the particular class).

 There was a global ``Simulation`` instance that was automatically created when you imported SimPy.
-You could also instantiate it on your own to uses Simpy's object-orient API.
-This led to some confusion and problems, because you had to pass the ``Simulation`` instance around when you were using the OO API but not if you were using the procedural API.
+You could also instantiate it on your own to uses SimPy's object-orient API.
+This led to some confusion and problems, because you had to pass the ``Simulation`` instance around when you were using the object-oriented API but not if you were using the procedural API.

 In SimPy 3, an :class:`~simpy.core.Environment` replaces ``Simulation`` and :class:`~simpy.rt.RealtimeEnvironment` replaces ``SimulationRT``.
 You always